apache/qpid-interop-test/QUICKSTART.md

 The following Qpid components must be installed *before* you build and install
 qpid-interop-test:

- * Qpid Proton (including C++ Proton API)
+ * Qpid Proton C++ development
  * Qpid Python
+ * Python2 Qpid Proton
+ * Python3 Qpid Proton

 The following are not required, but if installed and present, will be tested:

- * Rhea (a Javascript client, also requires npm and nodejs)
+ * Rhea (a JavaScript client, also requires npm and nodejs)
  * AMQP.Net Lite (requires mono)

+In addition, if you wish to run the tests against a broker on the build machine, it will be necessary to have a running broker.
+One of the following may be installed and started against which to run the interop tests as a local broker:

+ * Artemis Java broker
+ * ActiveMQ Java broker
+ * Qpid C++ broker
+ * Qpid Dispatch router (which may be used as a single node, or as part of a routed configuration)

+Any AMQP 1.0 broker should work.
+Tests can also be run against a remote broker provided the broker IP address is known.

-Pre-requisites can be installed using the standard system package manager (yum, dnf, apt-get etc.) OR built from source and installed.
+These pre-requisites can be installed using the standard system package manager (yum, dnf, apt-get etc.) OR built from source and installed.

 These are the install steps:

 1. Install prerequisites, from packages or source
-2. Install or download / build AMQP brokers to test against (or set up networked brokers)
+2. Install or download / build AMQP brokers to test against
 3. Build qpid-interop-test
 4. Run the tests

-## 1. Install prerequisites
+## 2. Install prerequisites

-### 1.1 RHEL6
+### 2.1 RHEL6

-Currently RHEL6 is not supported because it uses Python 2.6.x, and the test code uses features of Python 2.7.x.
+Currently **RHEL6 is not supported** because it uses Python 2.6.x, and the test code uses features of Python 2.7.x.
 This may be supported in a future release.

-### 1.2 RHEL7
+### 2.2 RHEL7

 From a clean install: